 Borrowers are required to obtain flood insurance if the property being financed is located in federally-designated flood zone.

 As outlined below, USDA Streamline Refinance requirements are much more flexible than the requirements for standard refinance programs.
 The reduced and relaxed requirements mean the program is accessible to more borrowers of all income levels.

 Borrower Credit Score

-Applicants are not required to submit a credit report or score making the program ideal for borrowers who have experienced a drop in their credit score.
-Usually borrowers with lower credit scores pay a higher mortgage rate but this does not apply to the USDA Streamline Program.
+USDA Streamline Refinances do not require a credit score which is a significant advantage for applicants who have experienced a drop in their score.
+Usually applicants with lower credit scores pay a higher mortgage rate but this does not apply to the program.

 Borrower Debt-to-Income Ratio

-The program does not apply a maximum borrower debt-to-income ratio which helps borrowers who have experienced a decrease in their monthly income or increase in monthly debt expense.
+The program does not apply a maximum debt-to-income ratio which helps applicants who have experienced a decrease in their monthly gross income or an increase in monthly debt expense.
+Instead of limiting how much of your income you can spend on your mortgage payment, lenders focus on your past payment history to determine if you qualify for the mortgage.
 Not applying a debt-to-income ratio means more borrowers can qualify for a Streamline USDA Refinance.

-Although the USDA Streamline Program does not require a credit report or apply a borrower debt-to-income ratio limit, lenders are required to verify that borrowers have the financial ability to repay the loan.
-This is usually accomplished by reviewing the borrower’s on-time payment history and applying guidelines similar to the Qualified Mortgage (QM) criteria to ensure that borrowers can afford and repay their mortgage.
+Although the USDA Streamline Program does not use a credit report or apply a maximum debt-to-income ratio, lenders are required to verify that borrowers have the financial ability to repay the loan.
+This is usually accomplished by reviewing the borrower’s on time payment history and applying guidelines similar to the Qualified Mortgage (QM) criteria to ensure that borrowers can afford their monthly payment and repay their mortgage.

-Because the program does not use borrower debt-to-income ratios, borrower income limits also do not apply.
-This feature may be helpful for borrowers whose income has increased since they obtained their original mortgage as the standard USDA home purchase and refinancing programs apply maximum borrower income limits.
+Because the program does not use debt-to-income ratios, borrower income limits also do not apply.
+This feature may be helpful for applicants whose income has increased since they obtained their original mortgage as standard USDA home loan programs apply borrower income limits.